node-red/node-red.github.io/docs/writing-functions.md

 Any status updates can then also be caught by the Status node (available in Node-RED v0.12+).

+### Referring node information

+In the function block, id and name of the node can be referrenced using the following properties:

+{% highlight javascript %}
+node.id   // id of the node
+node.name // name of the node
+{% endhighlight %}

 #### Other modules and functions